pdp10/sbpipe/docs/source/developer_manual.md

 ### tests
 The package `tests` contains the script `test_suite.py` which executes all sbpipe tests.
-It should be used for testing the correct installation of SB pipe dependencies as well as reference for configuring a project before running any pipeline.
-Projects inside the folder `$SBPIPE/tests/` have the SB pipe project structure:
+It should be used for testing the correct installation of SBpipe dependencies as well as reference for configuring a project before running any pipeline.
+Projects inside the folder `$SBPIPE/tests/` have the SBpipe project structure:

 - `Data`: (e.g. training / testing data sets for the model);
 - `Model`: (e.g. models, Copasi models, R-Python-Octave-Java models, data sets directly used